How to Move Pages Around in Google Docs

 - Using the Navigation Pane view on the left, click and move the various headings that you have in the document.
 This will do the exact same thing as the copy/paste method, but without all the gap paragraphs popping up.

-After you are done moving things around, use the Ctrl+A function to select the entirety of the content and then copy it.
+- After you are done moving things around, use the Ctrl + A function to select the entirety of the content and then copy it.
 Go back to the Google Docs file and paste the content there.
-That should be it.

 As you probably know, Google Docs is very much available on smartphones and tablets.
 Both iOS and Android devices have their dedicated Google Docs apps.